Prunus leveilleana

-Prunus leveilleana is a native of Korea and Japan.
+Prunus leveilleana is a native of Korea, Japan and China.
 It generally has autumnal leaves of reddish-brown or crimson red colour.
 It has flowers of bright yellow-white colors.

 Biochemistry

 In this species various new flavonoid compounds have been found.
 The compounds are pinocembrin-5-glucoside (5,7-dihydroxyflavanone 5-glucoside), geinstein (5,7,4'-trihydroxysoflavone), prunetin (5,4' dihydroxy-7-methoxyflavanone) and pinocembrin (5,7-dihydroxyflavanone) were found on September 6, 1956.

 Habitat

 This species is a native of middle Japan, where it is commonly distributed into the mountainous regions.